 What are the key pass/fail criteria of an MPLS-TP network?
 Do you have a test plan you can share with me?

 The key criteria for an MPLS-TP network would be – (a) ability to provide OAM and (b) ability to guarantee sub 50 milliseconds service restoration.
 We will be happy to work out test planning strategies based on specific equipment or networking needs with you.
 Some standard interoperability scenarios can be seen at EANTC and ISOCORE web sites.

-Given the various elements large incumbents have in their respective networks, what are the challenges of incorporating MPLS-TP into their networks?
+Given the various elements, large incumbents have in their respective networks, what are the challenges of incorporating MPLS-TP into their networks?

 The challenges are the same as for bringing in any new concept or technology into an existing and functional network.
 With a pure Ethernet network, it is more difficult since the forwarding plane must start dealing with labels.
 With an MPLS network, this is much easier since the forwarding plane is more or less identical.
-A gradual software upgrade path with gradual introduction of the OAM concepts can be put into place.
+A gradual software upgrade path with the gradual introduction of the OAM concepts can be put into place.